 A new study from Tufts Medical Center adds to the growing body of evidence suggesting that it is possible to take steps to lower one’s risk of developing Alzheimer’s disease or delay its onset.

-By tackling four key risk factors for Alzheimer’s disease—heart disease, diabetes, high blood pressure and BMI—researchers determined that patients could decrease their likelihood of developing the disease, postpone its start and minimize its duration.
+By tackling four key risk factors for Alzheimer’s—heart disease, diabetes, high blood pressure, and BMI—researchers determined that patients could decrease their likelihood of developing the disease, postpone its start, or minimize its duration.

-This research was funded by the Alzheimer’s Drug Discovery Foundation and the Alzheimer’s Foundation of America.
+This research was co-funded by the Alzheimer’s Drug Discovery Foundation and the Alzheimer’s Foundation of America.